lprescott/todo-list-challenge/README.md

 ### Development server

 #### Frontend
-Run `ng serve` in `webui` for a dev server.
+Run `ng serve` in `web` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### Backend
 Run `mvn spring-boot:run` in `server` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.